Effectiveness of the Board

-The Board comprises seven Non-Executive Directors including the Chairman and two Executive Directors.
+The Board comprises 12 Non-Executive Directors including the Chairman, Deputy Chairmain and two Executive Directors.
 All of the NEDs, including the Chairman, have been determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, the relevant individual’s judgement.
 The independence of the Non-Executive Directors is reviewed continuously, including formal annual review.
 Any NED who does not meet the independence criteria will not stand for election or re-election at the AGM.

 The size and composition of the Board is kept under review by the Group Nomination and Governance Committee and the Board to ensure an appropriate balance of skills and experience are represented.
 An external skills review was undertaken during 2019.
 The Board is satisfied that its current composition allows it to operate effectively and that all Directors are able to bring specific insights and make valuable contributions to the Board, due to their varied commercial backgrounds.
 The NEDs provide constructive challenge to the Executives, and the Chairman ensures that the views of all Directors are taken into consideration in the Board’s deliberations.

 Non-Executive Directors’ terms of appointment